If you’ve ever visited this page on our website, you know a little bit about what we consider to be “The Best of Maui.”

 Haleakala, the massive shield volcano, forms 75% of Maui and is the largest dormant volcano in the world.
 It last erupted in 1790.

 It’s famous for its sunrises, which can be viewed from 9,740 feet atop the Haleakala Crater!
-Just be sure to make a reservation up to 2 months out…they’re required.
+Just be sure to make a reservation …they’re required.